Hosting and bandwidth provided by MacAce.net.

 So if your iPod looks like this one, Apple definitely will not cover it under warranty:

-If your iPod is accidentally damaged or out of warranty, Apple will replace the display for an amount that is generally not cost-effective, but third-parties are also available to replace the screen at much more affordable prices and a highly technical person can self-replace the display in the full-size iPod, iPod mini, iPod nano, and iPod touch models as well.
+If your iPod is accidentally damaged or out of warranty, Apple will replace the display originally for an amount that was generally not cost-effective, but third-parties are also available to replace the screen at much more affordable prices and a highly technical person can self-replace the display in the full-size iPod, iPod mini, iPod nano, and iPod touch models as well.

 Also see: